Going after social commerce for sportspeople, Millions gets $10M – TechCrunch

 Commenting on the funding in a statement, Sean Cantwell, managing partner at Volition Capital, suggested: “Athletes are always looking for ways to connect on a deeper level with fans, generate additional revenue streams and build their personal brands and Millions offers all of this on a single platform.
 We think that Millions is the future of fan engagement.”

 “We initially wanted to stay hyper-focused on combat sports and not try to ‘boil the ocean’.
-Now we’re releasing new athletes profiles daily and introducing new sports like football, volleyball, golf and more,” notes Salamunovic.
+Now we’re releasing new athletes’ profiles daily and introducing new sports like football, volleyball, golf and more,” notes Salamunovic.
 “Really, this platform is designed for any athlete who wants to reach their fans and create new monetization channels without having to put a ton of effort into things like page design, technology, design or logistics… we take care of all that so they can focus on engaging with their fans and most importantly on their sport and training.”

 “We’re looking to build the most important sports tech company in history,” he adds.
-“We’re going to be the Etsy (21B market cap) of sports.
-That’s an ambitious statement but it’s true.
-98% of athletes NEED our product/platform.”
+“We’re going to be the Etsy ($21 billion market cap) of sports.
+That’s an ambitious statement but it’s true; 98% of athletes NEED our product/platform.”

 Chasing that scale is why Millions is raising now.
 And while the early focus has been on North America — where about 90% of the onboarded sportspeople hail from currently — it reckons there’s “huge growth potential” in Europe and Asia so is very much gunning to build a global business.